The Essential CMMS Implementation Guide: Best Practices and Challenges When Putting a Computerized Maintenance Management System Into Action

 This can be a vital statistic to help an organization maintain peak profitability and lower overall maintenance costs.

-Throughout the entire CMMS implementation process, lean on the CMMS vendor to help you.
+Throughout the entire CMMS implementation process, lean on your chosen vendor to help you.

-During pre-implementation, have them perform product demonstrations for your entire team to make sure the product is a good fit for everyone.
+During pre-implementation, have them perform product demonstrations for your entire team to make sure the CMMS is a good fit for everyone.
 During implementation, get their help with data migration.
-And during post-implementation, ask them for ways to use the data you’ve collected.
+After implementation, ask them for ways to use the data you’ve collected.

-By following the steps above during implementation, you’ll be setting yourself up for success in using your CMMS.
+By following the steps above during CMMS implementation, you’ll be setting yourself up for success in using your new system.

-Often, organizations feel using new software is easy, so they forego a lot of the critical planning and pre-implementation strategies that make CMMS implementation a success.
+Often, organizations feel using new software is easy, so they forego a lot of the critical planning and strategies that would make CMMS implementation successful.

-There are four really huge ways to mess up a CMMS implementation, and most failed projects suffer from one or more of the following mishaps.
+There are four huge ways companies may mess up a CMMS implementation, and most failed projects suffer from one or more of the following mishaps.

 #1.
 Lack of Planning

-Planning is a vital step in the CMMS implementation process and one that is often foregone.
+Planning is a vital step in the CMMS implementation process — and one that is, unfortunately, often skipped.

 A CMMS by itself won’t fix maintenance problems that plague a facility.
-In order to implement a CMMS properly (or even choose the right software), a facility needs to create an action plan that includes the answers to these critical questions:
+To implement a CMMS properly (or even choose the right software), a facility needs to create an action plan that includes the answers to these critical questions:

 • What kinds of data do they want to track?